koshyb/QuantSpark/README.md

-------AWS Infrastructure Deployment with Terraform-------
+# AWS Infrastructure Deployment with Terraform

 This repository contains Terraform configuration files to deploy an AWS infrastructure for hosting a web application.
 Below are the steps to deploy and destroy the solution.